Stable pairs and BPS invariants: Introduction

 \section{Introduction}

-Let $X$ be a nonsingular, projective, Calabi-Yau 3-fold.
+Let $X$ be a nonsingular, projective, Calabi-Yau 3-fold{\footnote{The Calabi-Yau condition for us is $K_X\cong\O_X$.
+No restriction of the fundamental group is necessary.}}.
 Invariants counting curves in $X$ via stable pairs have been defined in \cite{PT1}.
 A {\em pair} $(F,s)$ consists of a sheaf $F$ on $X$ supported in dimension 1 together with a section $s\in H^0(X,F)$.
 A pair $(F,s)$ is {\em stable} if \begin{enumerate} \item[(i)] the sheaf $F$ is {pure}, \item[(ii)] the section $\O_X \stackrel{s}{\rightarrow} F$ has 0-dimensional cokernel. \end{enumerate} By purity (i), every nonzero subsheaf of $F$ has support of dimension 1.
 As a consequence, the scheme theoretic support $C\subset X$ of $F$ is a Cohen-Macaulay curve.
 The support of the cokernel (ii) is a finite length subscheme $Z\subset C$.
 If the support $C$ is nonsingular, then the stable pair $(F,s)$ is uniquely determined by $Z\subset C$.
 However, for general $C$, the subscheme $Z$ does not determine $F$ and $s$.